By Leila Rayburn, Senior Content Manager, 4/13/2016

 Demographics also make a difference.
 In one local market, it might make sense to sponsor a golf tournament.
 But in another community, maybe a basketball tournament or food festival makes more sense.
 This is when it’s important to let the local leadership give feedback on what types of sponsorships will deliver the most return in that market when doing a local search for where and how to properly place your event.

 An open communication line from corporate to regional locations creates an important feedback loop to share and copy successes in other locations.

 2. Chambers of Commerce

 Just about every city in America has a chamber of commerce.
-These local business organizations are constantly looking for companies to sponsor everything from “Taste of My Town” events to local arts and crafts festivals.
+These local and small business organizations are constantly looking for companies to sponsor everything from “Taste of My Town” events to local arts and crafts festivals.

 “Chambers of Commerce, like Convention & Visitors Bureaus, have a mandate to promote their destinations in order to drive business to their local constituents,” says Givner.
 “For example, if a chamber or bureau has members who are printers and bus companies, simply saying that you’re going to need recommendations for printers and bus companies is all you need.
 They’ll jump on that because they’re very responsive to driving business opportunities to their member organizations.”